dejourford/siem_honeypot/README.md

 <hr>

-`Step 5`
+## Step 5) Ping The Virtual Machine

-Ping the virtual machine from another device to test connectivity.
-If you can connect to the device, then potential attackers can as well.
+In this step, I ping the virtual machine from another device to test connectivity.
+If I can connect to the device, then potential attackers can as well, which is the goal.

 <p align="center">
 <img src="/images/ping_vm.png" alt="ping" width=600/>